galtproject/galtproject-docs/en/contracts/ValidatorsStakesMultiSig.md

 To improve security of this system, funds holding and accounting functionality is split into two separate contracts. `ValidatorsStakesMultiSig` contract is intended to store funds while `ValidatorStakes` performs stakes accounting.

 ### Incoming funds
+This contract is intended to operate mostly with GALT tokens.
 Although there are no restrictions on how funds can be transferred to this contracts, the default behaviour implies that the main source of incoming funds is stake deposits method of `ValidatorStakes` contract.
 This method creates required internal records about deposit value and immediately transfers it to the `ValidatorsStakesMultiSig` contract.
-This contract is intended to operate only with GALT tokens.
-There is no way to manage such assets as ETH, ERC20, ERC721 and others, though there is no restrictions on accepting them.

 ### Funds claim fulfilment
-The only way to transfer GALTS from this contract is using proposal-voting process.
-Transfer GALTS proposals could be created by any of participants.
+The only way to transfer assets from this contract is using proposal-voting process.
+Transfer assets proposals could be created by `proposer` role.

-## Code
+### Code
 The contract is a fork of Gnosis MultiSigWallet contract with cutted off `owners` self-management.
 The owners are managed in external contract with role `owners_source` permission.
 This contract is granted with permissions to replace the `owners` list at any time.

 ### External Roles
-Who should be granted with role management.
+* `role_manager` - address allowed managing all the roles whithin this contract
 * `proposer` - addresses allowed create new GALT transfer proposals
 * `owners_source` - addresses granted with `owners` list pushing permissions

+## Owner
+* No owner

+## Upgradeability
+* No upgradeability

+## Initial setup
+* `GaltCore` multisig address assigned as an only `role_manager`.
+In a long term this role permissions will be transferred to the community.
+* `ClaimManager` proxy contract address assigned as an only `proposer`
+* `AuditorsRegistry` contract address assigned as an only `owners_source`